Kong/docs.konghq.com/app/mesh/1.6.x/features/rbac.md

   that matches backend service that connects to other services.
 This changes the configuration of data plane proxy that implements `backend` service.
 * Modify connection policies that matches any service that consumes backend service.
   This changes the configuration of data plane proxies that are connecting to backend, but the configuration only affects connections to backend service.
-  It's useful because the service owner of backend has the best knowledge what (Timeouts, HealthCheck) should be applied when communicating with their service.
+  It's useful because the service owner of backend has the best knowledge what (`Timeout`, `HealthCheck`) should be applied when communicating with their service.
 * Modify `TrafficTrace` or `ProxyTemplate` that matches backend service.
 This changes the configuration of data plane proxy that implements `backend` service.

 ### Observability operator